Geometry, Computation, and Optimality in Stochastic Optimization

-\paragraph{Stochastic gradient methods, mirror descent, and regret} Let us briefly review the canonical algorithms for solving the problem~\eqref{eqn:problem} and their associated convergence guarantees.
-For an algorithm outputing points $\theta_1, \ldots, \theta_n$, the \emph{regret} on the sequence $\f(\cdot, x_i)$ with respect to a point $\theta$ is
+Let us briefly review the canonical algorithms for solving the problem~\eqref{eqn:problem} and their associated convergence guarantees.
+For an algorithm outputing points $\optvar_1, \ldots, \optvar_k$, the \emph{regret} on the sequence $\f(\cdot, \statval_i)$ with respect to a point $\optvar$ is

-Recalling the definition $\breg{h}{\theta}{\theta_0} = h(\theta) - h(\theta_0) - \dotp{\nabla h(\theta_0)}{(\theta - \theta_0)}$ of the Bregman divergence, the mirror descent algorithm~\cite{NemirovskiYu83,BeckTe03} iteratively sets
+Recalling the definition $\breg{h}{\optvar}{\optvar_0} = h(\optvar) - h(\optvar_0) - \inprod{\nabla h(\optvar_0)}{\optvar - \optvar_0}$ of the Bregman divergence, the mirror descent algorithm~\cite{NemirovskiYu83,BeckTe03} iteratively sets